Fruitful-Global-Planet/FruitfulPlanetChange/replit.md

 ## Overview

 This is a full-stack TypeScript application, using React for the frontend and Express for the backend, designed as a comprehensive brand management portal for the "Fruitful Global" ecosystem.
-It provides a dashboard interface for managing over 3,794 authentic brands across 48 sectors, features advanced legal document management through SecureSign™ VIP, integrates with King Price insurance, and supports the deployment infrastructure for www.fruitfulcratedance.com.
-The project successfully connects to PostgreSQL database with all business data preserved and accessible. **CRITICAL NOTE: Replit UI shows "Database is frozen" status but this is a UI display bug - database has full read/write access and all operations work normally.** The system displays "connected" status with VaultMesh™ and FAA.ZONE™ operational, ensuring business continuity. **UPDATE**: Fruitful Python backend successfully transferred to Fruitful Global (January 2025).
+It provides a dashboard interface for managing over 6,005 brands across multiple sectors, features advanced legal document management through SecureSign™ VIP, integrates with King Price insurance, and supports the deployment infrastructure for www.fruitfulcratedance.com.
+The project aims to provide a robust platform for global brand management, featuring comprehensive data synchronization, real-time analytics, and advanced integration capabilities for various business functions.

 ## User Preferences